jhermann/artifactory-debian/README.md

 - [Acknowledgements](#acknowledgements)

-## Overview
+## Motivation and Overview

 Principles of *Continuous Delivery* mandate that you propagate a binary artifact, once it's built, unchanged through the different quality gates and deployment stages of your delivery pipeline.
 The need for keeping them in ideally a single place becomes obvious pretty fast, together with similar build artifacts like Java JARs.

-Artifactory offers the additional advantage of attribute management on top of purely storing them, so you can for example add cryptographic signatures of passed quality gates and the like, when a candidate release progresses through the pipeline.
+Artifactory is a repository server for binaries that can provide such a place, and offers the additional advantage of attribute management on top of storing the contained files.
+With that you can for example add cryptographic signatures of passed quality gates and the like, when a candidate release progresses through the pipeline.

-As long as [RTFACT-4613](https://www.jfrog.com/jira/browse/RTFACT-4613) remains unresolved, this is a way to manage your Debian packages within Artifactory here and now.
+As long as [RTFACT-4613](https://www.jfrog.com/jira/browse/RTFACT-4613) remains unresolved, this project enables you to manage your Debian packages within Artifactory here and now.
 It offers a shell script that indexes a set of Debian repos located in Artifactory, and a `dput` plugin that allows you to continue to use the standard Debian tool chain.